France in the Middle Ages: Geography

 Discussion of the size of France in the Middle Ages is complicated by distinctions between lands personally held by the king (the "domaine royal") and lands held in homage by another lord.
-The notion of res publica inherited from the Roman province of Gaul was not fully maintained by the Frankish kingdom and the Carolingian Empire, and by the early years of the Direct Capetians, the French kingdom was more or less a fiction.
+The notion of res publica inherited from the Roman province of Gaul was not fully maintained by the Frankish kingdom and the Carolingian Empire; by the early years of the Direct Capetians, the French kingdom was more or less a fiction.
 The "domaine royal" of the Capetians was limited to the regions around Paris, Bourges and Sens.
-The great majority of French territory was part of Aquitaine, the Duchy of Normandy, the Duchy of Brittany, the Comté of Champagne, the Duchy of Burgundy, the County of Flanders and other territories (for a map, see Provinces of France).
+The great majority of French territory was part of Aquitaine, the Duchy of Normandy, the Duchy of Brittany, the Comté of Champagne, the Duchy of Burgundy, the County of Flanders and other territories.
 In principle, the lords of these lands owed homage to the French king for their possession, but in reality the king in Paris had little control over these lands, and this was to be confounded by the uniting of Normandy, Aquitaine and England under the Plantagenet dynasty in the 12th century.

 Philip II Augustus undertook a massive French expansion in the 13th century, but most of these acquisitions were lost both by the royal system of "apanage" (the giving of regions to members of the royal family to be administered) and through losses in the Hundred Years' War.
 Only in the 15th century would Charles VII and Louis XI gain control of most of modern-day France (except for Brittany, Navarre, and parts of eastern and northern France).

+Demography

 The weather in France and Europe in the Middle Ages was significantly milder than during the periods preceding or following it.
 Historians refer to this as the "Medieval Warm Period", lasting from about the 10th century to about the 14th century.
-Part of the French population growth in this period (see below) is directly linked to this temperate weather and its effect on crops and livestock.
+Part of the French population growth in this period is directly linked to this temperate weather and its effect on crops and livestock.
+The vast majority of the population—between 80 and 90 percent—were peasants.